byomkesh03/Spotify-Clone/README.md

 ## Acknowledgments

-- This Spotify-Clone Website was inspired by official Spotify website.
+- This Spotify-Clone website was inspired by official Spotify website.

 * Click on the link to view the project :- https://byomkesh03.github.io/Spotify-Clone/